oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files/README.md

   547eed65c01d525bc2b4cebd9  keysecret   file        8 seconds ago  8 seconds ago
   8ad6e8e519c26e9234dbcf60a  pwdsecret   file        8 seconds ago  8 seconds ago
   ```

-This password and key secrets are being used for initial sharding topology setup.
+**Note:** This password and key secrets are being used for initial sharding topology setup.
 Once the sharding topology setup is completed, user must change the sharding topology passwords based on his enviornment.

 ## SELinux Configuration on Podman Host
-To run Podman containers in an environment with SELinux enabled, you must configure an SELinux policy for the containers.To check if your SELinux is enabled or not, run the `getenforce` command.
+To run Podman containers in an environment with SELinux enabled, you must configure an SELinux policy for the containers.
+To check if your SELinux is enabled or not, run the `getenforce` command.
 With Security-Enhanced Linux (SELinux), you must set a policy to implement permissions for your containers.
 If you do not configure a policy module for your containers, then they can end up restarting indefinitely or other permission errors.
 You must add all Podman host nodes for your cluster to the policy module `shard-podman`, by installing the necessary packages and creating a type enforcement file (designated by the .te suffix) to build the policy, and load it into the system.

 In the following example, the Podman host `podman-host` is configured in the SELinux policy module `shard-podman`: